Read This First

 Prompt 3: Write an essay on the best electoral systems as suggested by the relevant experts.

-The section turns on Insights from Experts, Proportional Representation Systems, and Mixed-Member Proportional Representation (MMP).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Insights from Experts, Proportional Representation Systems, and Mixed-Member Proportional Representation (MMP) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Insights from Experts distinct from Proportional Representation Systems.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Insights from Experts distinct from Proportional Representation Systems.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 PR systems are praised for their ability to ensure that minority groups and smaller parties have a voice in the legislature.